RedDoorAnalytics/msm.stacked/README.md

 # Model with Covariates

-We can of course incorporate covariates in a multistate model and obtain predictions for a specific covariates pattern; let’s demonstrate this by incorporating sex in the model above.
-First, we fit a second model:
+We can of course incorporate covariates in a multi-state model and obtain predictions for a specific covariates pattern; let’s demonstrate this by incorporating sex in the model above.
+First, we fit a second
+model:

 ``` r
 cav.msm.cov <- msm(